Healthy Homes Assessment Trentham

 Trentham Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is mandatory for all Trentham and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory throughout Trentham and New Zealand rental homes where it’s reasonably practicable to install.

-• Landlords and property managers must keep records of their the compliance with the Healthy Homes Standard that apply or will be in force to their rental properties.
+• Property managers and landlords are required to keep records of their the conformance to each Healthy Homes Standard that apply or will be applicable to your rental home.

-• Private landlords and property managers are required to make sure their rental properties comply to the Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.
+• Private landlords and property managers are required to ensure that their rental properties are in compliance according to Healthy Homes Standards within 90 days of any new, renewed or varied lease.

 Unreasonable Gaps & Holes